Your area Not set — showing everywhere

 01

-While the immediate request was for a utility shed, there was significant debate regarding whether approving a setback violation would set a legal precedent allowing for the future conversion of the structure into an Accessory Dwelling Unit (ADU), which impacts neighborhood character and zoning enforcement.
+While the immediate request was for a utility shed, there was significant concern regarding whether this variance would establish a precedent allowing future owners to convert the structure into an Accessory Dwelling Unit (ADU), potentially bypassing zoning laws.

 Internal dissent